erosenfeld/Thesaurus/README.md

     java SimilarityTester

-Note that this program requires about 4 GB of memory, so you may have to increase the Java heap space with the `-Xmx` flag.
+Note that this program requires about 4GB of memory, so you may have to increase the Java heap space with the `-Xmx` flag.
 This will read in the 98 entropy files and prompt you for two words.
 Make sure to append "/N", "/A", or "/V" to the words, as the thesaurus treats different POS tags as entirely different tokens.
 Since similarity is symmetric, the order of the words doesn't matter.
 If a word doesn't appear in the corpus, the value returned will be 0.0.

 Running this will give you a feel for the kind of data to expect.
 As a general rule, a similarity of 0.1 between nouns indicates a strong correlation, while verbs and adjectives will often require a similarity of 0.15 or even higher before they can be considered "linked".
 Numerically, similarity is an estimate of the probability that one word can replace another while maintaining syntactic integrity.
 Since the similarity between `train/N` and `bus/N` is 0.15184711204531073, this means that ~15% of the time, one can be substituted for the other and the text will not change drastically in meaning.